daysond/SED500ASG1_QUSTION/SED500_ASG1.md

 For instance, while a bird flying and searching randomly for food, all birds in the flock can share their discovery and help the entire flock get the best hunt.
 Or, a mumuration of starlings trying to mimimize engery use in traveling through space by observing the directions and velocities of other starlings around.

 The idea is that, we put a particle swarm into the search space, give them behaviours which depends on the fitness function.
-The particals can exchange intel and will move towards the best location so far in a ceratin velocity while keep discovering better options on the way.
+The particals can exchange intel and will move towards the best location so far in a ceratin velocity while they keep discovering better options on the way.

 This image shows the major steps of the PSO algortihm: